BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 As the sun sank that night,
 Yet the Spartan line still stood,
 Against the Great King’s might.

-With the first day now ended,
-Neither side yet reigned,
-But Thermopylae's defenders,
-Yet still their ground retained.

 Another day of battle,
 Another clash of bronze,